Explore

 • Any continuing project must document that the additional research is new and different.

-• After experimentation, each student or team must submit a one-page abstract, which summarizes the current year’s work.
+• After experimentation, each student or team must submit a 250-word (maximum) abstract, which summarizes the current year’s work.
 The abstract must describe research conducted by the student, not by the supervising adult(s).

 Topic-Specific Rules and Guidelines